-- Storm durations from 10 minutes to 24 hours were assessed for the 1 in 20 year ARI; 1 in 100 year ARI storm and PMP rainfall events to determine the critical duration storm events. - o Post-development flood hydrographs were assumed to be as per existing conditions as it is expected that any (minor) additional flows from the site that might otherwise increase the peak flow rate for the overall catchment will be discharged on the rising limb of the hydrograph for Moonee Creek. - Sub-catchments were split into land use categories based on zoning maps and aerial photos.
+- Storm durations from 10 minutes to 24 hours were assessed for the 1 in 20 year ARI; 1 in 100 year ARI storm and PMP rainfall events to determine the critical duration storm events. - Post-development site conditions (impervious area) were included to determine what effects the development of the site may have on flood hydrographs. - Sub-catchments were split into land use categories based on zoning maps and aerial photos.
 Pervious and impervious area used in the model are summarised in Table 5. - Sub-catchment boundaries were determined on the basis of the 1:25,000 Moonee Beach topographic map.
-Existing stormwater pit and pipe networks (e.g. road drainage) were not considered in determining model sub-catchments for both existing and proposed conditions. - o Initial and continuing losses used in the modelling are based on values given in AR&R (1987) and are considered to be appropriate for this development. - Sub-catchments were split into two sub-catchments within the model, consisting of pervious and impervious areas. - PERN roughness coefficients used assumed a weighted value for pervious areas based on percentage of forested, pasture and urban pervious areas.
+Existing stormwater pit and pipe networks (e.g. road drainage) were not considered in determining model sub-catchments for both existing and proposed conditions. - Initial and continuing losses used in the modelling are based on values given in AR&R (1987) and are considered to be appropriate for this development. - Sub-catchments were split into two sub-catchments within the model, consisting of pervious and impervious areas for both existing and proposed conditions. - PERN roughness coefficients used assumed a weighted value for pervious areas based on percentage of forested, pasture and urban pervious areas.

-3.2.5 Tuflow Model
+3.2.5 Tuflow Model Assumptions